Dart-Code/Dart-Code/CONTRIBUTING.md

 ### src/test

 Code for automated tests, including some test projects (in `src/test/test_projects`) required by the tests.
 Code here should not be imported into any files outside of this folder.
-Small classes are tested with unit tests, but classes that interact directly with VS Code are usually tested with integration tests, which allows the same tests to be used for both DAS+LSP and both Dart-Code+SDK implementations of the DAP.
+Small classes are tested with unit tests, but classes that interact directly with VS Code are usually tested with integration tests, which allows the same tests to be used for both DAS+LSP and both Dart Code+SDK implementations of the DAP.
 There are launch configurations (`launch.json`) to run tests in either of these configurations.

 ### src/tool